No Products in the Cart

 Solution: Press the function button twice to reverse the wheel direction.
 The arrow on the remote’s LED screen will switch directions.

-Pro Tip: To make the SE1 go in reverse, press the function button twice and slowly push the thumb throttle wheel to accelerate in reverse.
+Pro Tip: To make the SE1 go in reverse, press the function button twice and slowly spin the thumb throttle wheel up to accelerate in reverse.

 Warning: Do not use this function casually because switching directions can cause an accident if the rider gets confused.